Have You Been Injured in a Motorcycle Accident?

 As these facts suggest, motorcyclists injured in accidents are often the victims of negligence.
 Every negligence claim is made up of four essential elements: a duty, a breach of that duty, an injury caused by the breach, and damages suffered by the plaintiff.
 Drivers of motor vehicles owe a duty of care to everyone else who uses public thoroughfares.
 That includes bicyclists, pedestrians, and other drivers—including motorcyclists.

-When a driver breaches that duty by being careless, intoxicated, tired, or distracted, and ends up causing an accident which results in injury or death to another person, the driver may be held civilly liable to the injured party.
+When a driver breaches that duty by being careless, intoxicated, tired, or distracted, and ends up causing an accident which results in injury or event wrongful death to another person, the driver may be held civilly liable to the injured party.
 He or she can pursue a negligence claim with the assistance of a motorcycle accident attorney in Chicago.